shivanraptor/optparse-js/README.md

 optparse-js
 ===========

-Optparse-js is a command line option parser for Javascript.
-It's slightly based on Ruby's implementation optparse but with some differences (different languages has different needs) such as custom parsers.
+Optparse-js is a command line option parser for Javascript created in 2009 by Johan Dahlberg ([original Github repo](https://github.com/jfd/optparse-js)).
+It was slightly based on Ruby's implementation optparse but with some differences (different languages has different needs) such as custom parsers.
+The library is revived in 2020, and more features will be added soon.

 All examples in this readme is using [Node.js](http://nodejs.org/).
-How ever, the library works with all kinds of Javascript implementations.
+However, the library works with all kinds of Javascript implementations.

 QUICK START